tweag/python-monorepo-example/2017-11-01-streaming-and-foldl.md

 the input will be read _only once_ in bounded memory.

-These techniques are currently being applied by Tweag I/O in the context of a project with [Nova Discovery](http://www.novadiscovery.com).
-Nova Discovery is a consulting company for _in silico_ clinical trials, namely simulation of virtual patients through biomodeling.
+These techniques are currently being applied by Tweag I/O in the context of a project with [Novadiscovery](http://www.novadiscovery.com).
+Novadiscovery is a consulting company for _in silico_ clinical trials, namely simulation of virtual patients through biomodeling.
 Parts of this blog post are actual code from the tools we develop with them.